fedeghe/synchazard/README.md

 ---

 ### Tests
 I started to write tests, more will come as far as the project becomes stable (in my mind).
-Btw some basic e2e tests are available (once the samples are running)
+Btw some basic e2e tests are available (once the `home` code is started)

    npm test